15 Small Trees to Spruce Up Your Landscaping

 13. California Wax Myrtle (Myrica californica)

 Also called pacific wax myrtle, California bayberry or pacific bayberry, California wax myrtles are native to most of the west coast and straddle that line between evergreen shrub and small tree.
-They generally reach a maximum height of about 25 feet, but can be as short as about six feet.
 While you can enjoy the dark green leaves throughout the year, you will also get white or yellow flowers in spring and summer, as well as purple berries.

 14. Royal Purple Smoke Tree (Cotinus coggyria “Royal Purple”)